The Italian Key: Plot

 Lord Jai comes back with a disabled friend.
 He is desperately looking for his sister, who turns out to be Cabella.
 She does not this know yet, and she visits Bronzini with Leo in order to learn more about Ambrosia.
 He tells her that she was pregnant and that right after she learned it she decided to join the monastery and to give the child up.
 The name of the child was Chiara.
 It also turns out that all the sisters have a passion for something.
 One is keen on painting and goes to the forest everyday to paint and the other believes that someone is going to come to her.
 That is why she waits at the bus station.

 Lord Jai asks Maria to come to his party as a guest.
 Maria tries to convinces Cabella to attend, but while they are trying to find an appropriate dress they discover an old red dress and purse which has a diary inside belonging to Chiara.
 They read it and discover Chiara went to India where she met a rich man named Max and Alexander, who is pianist, both of whom she loved.
 She was conflicted on whom to love.
 Maria and Cabella then start a bet.
 If Chiara chose Alexander, Cabella is obliged to attend the party, but if not, then Maria must confess her love for Lord Jai.
-It is obvious that Chiara made love with Alexander the night before her departure and became pregnant.
+It is obvious that Chiara had sex with Alexander the night before her departure and became pregnant.
 Angelo tells Cabella that Chiara is her mother.

 Giulia meets the disabled man and falls for him.
 Then, Max's nieces attempt to take the house where Cabella used to live.
 Lord Jai helps her and tells them to leave.
 Cabella learns that Lord Jai is her brother and that her mother adopted him and kept him until she died because of high fever.
 Later at the party he announces to everyone that he found his lost sister.
 After that Cabella meets Leo and she discovers that he is not deaf and is able to speak.
 Lord Jai marries Maria, Sophia start a romantic relationship with her friend, and Giulia finds her love.
 Angelo tells Chiara the news and she reunites with Max.
 Then Cabella finds Alexander, her father, and the scene ends with her and Leo walking in the fields together.